-The Inca Trail Marathon race tour offers two epic trail race options (a full marathon and half marathon), beautiful mountain trail running, and unique challenges, adventures, and tours in Peru.
-The Inca Trail Marathon is a very tough marathon!
-We like to say “A Marathon in Distance but an Ultra …
+The Inca Trail Marathon is an adventure marathon race, offering two epic trail race options (a full marathon and half marathon), beautiful mountain trail running, and unique challenges, adventures, and tours in Peru.
+NOTE: the course was changed in 2023 to a different section of Inca Trail that passes between …

 MORE

-The Inca Trail Marathon race tour offers two epic trail race options (a full marathon and half marathon), beautiful mountain trail running, and unique challenges, adventures, and tours in Peru.
+The Inca Trail Marathon is an adventure marathon race, offering two epic trail race options (a full marathon and half marathon), beautiful mountain trail running, and unique challenges, adventures, and tours in Peru.

 This bucket list marathon is designed by experienced racers Erik and Myra Rasmussen.
 Erik’s Adventures was the first to host an official, accurate, and fully supported 26.2 mile marathon race on The Classic Inca Trail to Machu Picchu.
-Our 2012 inaugural event featured 41 runners.
-In 2023 the course was changed and does not use the Classic Inca Trail Anymore.
+The 2012 inaugural event featured 41 runners.
+In 2023 the course was changed and does not use the Classic Inca Trail anymore.

 LESS